anhar-uddin/react-wowcher/README.md

  - No need to make branch loading dynamic, you can hardcode the json names
  - No need to display partial data, you can wait for all data to load
  - Make sure you are happy with the complete solution and it is done to the best of your ability

+# Developer notes

+I decided to make a few changed to the application, the first was changing the app to use typescript.
+I also wanted to use ReactJs Hooks, I changed the app to use a more functional approach.

+Things I would’ve done better:

+I would have used react-redux as a state manager for the app, if the app was to grow access to the state from other components would be managed better.
+However, the README stated not to use external libraries and for that reason I didn’t implement redux.